 Evidence generated for assessment against this standard must be in accordance with organisational policies and procedures.

+Assessors must be aware of risk situation that may arise with the use of pressure relieving mattresses in relation to outcome 3.

 3 Support should aim to maintain, improve, or restore a person’s independence and/or interdependence by utilising the person’s existing strengths and appropriate resources; but may include providing assistance to enable a person’s health and wellbeing needs to be met.